AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/confirm-email.md

 `mutation: {confirmEmail(input: ConfirmEmailInput!) {CustomerOutput}}`

-The following call confirms `roni_cost@example.com` as the email address of the customer by using the confirmation key `abcde` that should have been received by the customer in his / her email inbox.
+The following call confirms `roni_cost@example.com` as the email address of the customer by using the confirmation key `abcde`.

 **Request:**